455 meals a week, supporting isolated prisoners, and staying connected in a time of crisis

 Emergency food provision

 We’re now cooking 65 hot meals a day (455 a week!) for Oxford’s homeless community.
-A team of eight including community members, staff and volunteers is hard at work each day preparing meals packed with protein, carbohydrates and vitamins.
-These are distributed outside St Aldates Church to rough sleepers who are now being housed in temporary, kitchen-less accommodation.
+A team of community members, staff and volunteers is hard at work each day preparing meals packed with protein, carbohydrates and vitamins.
+These are then distributed to homeless and vulnerably-housed people outside St Aldates Church.

 Commitment to isolated prisoners

 While we may be locked down, people in prison are locked up and more isolated and fearful than ever now that visits are banned and social distancing impossible.
 But ACT’s prisons worker has permission to continue supporting prisoners at HMP Bullingdon.
-Her familiar, calming presence and the trust she has built with prisoners across the wings, including in segregation, is proving a lifeline.
+Her calm, familiar presence and the trust she has built with prisoners across the wings, including in segregation, is proving a lifeline.

 Keeping up connection with ACT community members

-Seventeen community members live in 11 ACT houses across Oxford.
+21 community members live in 12 ACT houses across Oxford.
 Before the crisis, our housing team and mentors provided them with intensive, bespoke, in-person support.
-That is now being given over the phone throughout the week.
-As none of the houses are yet online, we are urgently seeking funding to provide internet connectivity and a tablet in each house, so that people can stay connected with the team and outside world in a time of such intense pressure and isolation.
+That is now being given remotely by phone or online throughout the week.
 Food parcels are also being prepared and delivered to vulnerable residents who can’t make it out to the shops.

 If you are in a position to help, please email firstname.lastname@example.org – we’d love to hear from you.